christophezei/INSA---TP-1---Docker/README.md

 - To exit the container, type exit at the prompt.

 ### Step 6: Stopping and removing containers
+- To find a [container_id], run the following command: docker ps -a
 - To stop a running Docker container, run the following command: docker stop [container_id]
 - To remove a stopped Docker container, run the following command: docker rm [container_id]